-Since uprising, over 35,000 people have been killed; some 40,000-50,000 are missing and 45,000 imprisoned.
-An equal number of people has been disabled by police and army torture.
+Since uprising over 35,000 people have been killed; some 40,000, 50,000 are missing and 45,000 imprisoned.
+An equal number of people has even disabled by police and army torture.
 About 3,000 women have been raped.
-Some 500,000 Indian troops and border forces personnel are posted in a valley whose population is four million: for every nine civilians, there is one soldier with sophisticated arms.
+Some 500,000 Indian troops and border forces personnel are posted in a Valley whose population is four million: for every in civilians there is one soldier with sophisticated arms.

-Indian imperialists in occupied Kashmir are surpassing brutalities of the apartheid regime in South Africa and those of the Nazis.
-The systematic and deliberate attacks against the people, murder, torture and rape, destruction of houses and businesses, disappearance of hundreds of young people and keeping detainees in concentration camps and torture cells are part of a vicious plan to break the will of the people.
+Indian imperialists in occupied kashmir as surpassing bru-talities of the spartheid regime in South Africa and those of the Nazis.
+The systematic and deliberate attacks against the people, murder, torture and rape, destruction of houses and businesses, disappearance of hundreds of young people and keeping detainees in concentration camps and torture cells are part of a vi-cious plan to break the will of the people.

-The Kashmir administration is paralysed and most of the officials are siding with the mujahideen.
+The Kashmir administration is paralysed and most of the of-

+ficials are siding with the mujahideen.
 Police are no longer under the control of Delhi or even the state governor.
 Army troops are demoralised.
-The Indian army chief had to make a statement banning the use of army for political or policing purposes.
-It was followed by an uproar in the Indian parliament and the defence minister had to hush up the issue.
-On occasions police and army clashed with each other.
+The Indian army chief had to make a statement banning the use of army for political or political purposes.
+It was followed by an uproor in the Indian parliament and the defence minister had to hush up the issue.
+On occasions police and army perclashed with each other.
 There were incidents where army personnel surrendered before the mujahideen.

-As far as Pakistan's interference is concerned, it has the right to intervene as a party.
-Rather, it is its duty; it would miserably fail in its duty if it chose to become a passive, unconcerned spectator.
+As far as Pakistan' interference is concerned it has the right to intervene as a party.
+Rather, it is its duty; it would miserably fail in its duty if it chose to become a passive, unconcerned spec tator.
 In international law, the narrow concept of nation-state and non-interference is changing.
-The Helsinky accord represents a fresh approach towards all issues which are common concern of the humanity.
-If human rights are being violated, right of self-determination is being denied, and national struggle for liberation is taking place, our support should be for those who are struggling for their rights.
-International law and practice, as accepted by the United Nations and the Non-Aligned Movement, differentiate between "terrorism" and "national resistance for liberation from foreign occupation."
+The Helsind accord represents fresh approach towards all issues which are common concern of the humanity.
+If human rights are being violated, right of self-determination is being denied, and national struggle for libera-